 - In buildings equipped with dual flush toilets, pull the level up to flush liquid wastes.
 It's a water-saving feature on new models that may take some getting used to, but is more than worth it!

-- Use a quality refillable water bottle instead of packaged bottled water.
+- Rehydrate using water bubblers or if you must use a beverage container, use a quality refillable water bottle instead of packaged bottled water.
 This will save the water needed to produce the plastic bottles.
 [Note: it is not advisable to refill plastic water bottles for two reasons: 1) they are difficult to adequately sanitize, which may result in the introduction of bacteria to your beverages; 2) as plastic bottles are used and used again, hormone disrupting phthalates may leach into the liquids within the containers.]

 - Use water sparingly while washing, showering, and and brushing your teeth.
 Turn on the water to get things wet, then turn it off to lather up or brush, then back on to rinse.